 The passage of an ordinance typically involves three (3) steps.
-The first step is the introduction of the proposed ordinance at a board meeting.
+The first step is the introduction of the proposed ordinance at a council meeting.
 The second step is to allow for the city clerk's, recorder's or attorney's reading of the ordinance; this is followed by allowing the person(s) proposing the ordinance the opportunity to explain its provisions.
-Third, the board debates the ordinance and either defeats, postpones, refers it to a committee for study or approves it.
-If approved by a majority vote of the board, it is then signed by the mayor and attested to by the city clerk (A.C.A. § 14-55-201 et seq).
+Third, the council debates the ordinance and either defeats, postpones, refers it to a committee for study or approves it.
+If approved by a majority vote of the council, it is then signed by the mayor and attested to by the city clerk (A.C.A. § 14-55-201 et seq).

-Remember that all ordinances of a general or permanent nature must be read fully and distinctly on three different days, unless two-thirds of the members of the board shall suspend the rule (A.C.A. § 14-55-202).
+Remember that all ordinances of a general or permanent nature must be read fully and distinctly on three different days, unless two-thirds of the members of the council shall suspend the rule (A.C.A. § 14-55-202).
 However, "[i]n a city with a population of less than fifteen thousand (15,000) persons in the most recent federal decennial census, if the ordinance under consideration has been submitted to and approved by the electors of the municipality and is being amended, repealed, or otherwise altered by the municipal council, then the ordinance shall be fully and distinctly read on three (3) different days not less than twenty-eight (28) days apart."
 (A.C.A. § 14-55-202)

 If an ordinance is passed with a valid emergency clause, it will take effect immediately.
-Please note, however, that an emergency clause requires a separate and distinct vote of the board and is valid only if there is a two-thirds vote of approval by the board (Ark.
-Const.
-Art.
-5 § 1).
+Please note, however, that an emergency clause requires a separate and distinct vote of the council and requires a two-thirds vote of approval by the council.
+The mayor may not vote on the emergency clause (Ark.
+Const. art. $5 \$ 1).

 Without the adoption of the emergency clause, municipal ordinances generally become effective 30 to 90 days after their passage, depending on the city ordinance establishing the deadline to file a referendum on an ordinance (A.C.A. § 14-55-203).
 All ordinances of a general or permanent nature and all those imposing any fine, penalty or forfeiture must be published in a newspaper of general circulation in those municipalities where a newspaper is published.
 However, the law provides that in municipalities where no newspaper is published, written or printed notice posted in five (5) of the most public places (designated by ordinance or minutes) shall be sufficient publication of any law or ordinance (A.C.A. § 14-55-206).

-Additional and more detailed information about resolutions and ordinances may be obtained from the Handbook, Title 14, Chapter 55, Subchapters 1-7, and from the League publication Municipal Law in Arkansas: Questions and Answers (2021).
+Additional and more detailed information about resolutions and ordinances may be obtained from the Handbook, Title 14, Chapter 55, Subchapters 1-7.